 Online rehab also eases time limits.
-The National Institute on Drug Abuse recommends people spend at least 90 days in treatment to get lasting results, and this may be conservative.
+The National Institute on Drug Abuse4 recommends people spend at least 90 days in treatment to get lasting results, and this may be conservative.
 In many cases, it can take up to a year to establish permanent change.

 If you feel you cannot afford this kind of interruption in your life, you aren’t alone.
 With telemedicine, however, you can continue to meet with your coaches and doctors for as long as you need to.
 Online “rehab at home” fits into your schedule, and is affordable enough that you can stick with it.